aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 containing all output paths and tool information

 RETURNS:
-  - $XMLProtocol: DTIPrep XML protocol that was found in the file system
+  - $XMLProtocol: DTIPrep XML protocol found in the file system
-  - $QCReport   : DTIPrep text QCReport that was found in the file system
+  - $QCReport   : DTIPrep text QCReport found in the file system
-  - $XMLReport  : DTIPrep XML QCReport that was found in the file system
+  - $XMLReport  : DTIPrep XML QCReport found in the file system
   - $QCed\_minc  : QCed MINC file created after conversion of QCed NRRD file
   - $QCed2\_minc : optional, secondary QCed MINC file created after conversion of secondary QCed DTIPrep NRRD file
   - returns undef if one of the file listed above is missing (except for QCed2\_minc which is optional)

 ### checkPostprocessFiles($dti\_file, $DTIrefs, $mri\_files)